saranshkhulbe7/Movie_Recommender/README.md

 All we have to do is to give name of the similar movies you would like to watch in the program, and follow the instructions we'll get during run time!

-So, in this project our code recommends you movies:
+So, in this project our code recommends you movies :

 ## Example: